 Understanding Tren’s Ability to Irritate Tissues

 Tren is much the same way.
-It’s “spicy” to the tongue, and if you get some on your hands and rub your eyes, you’ll certainly feel it.
-If it can irritate your tongue, your eyes, and your nose, then there’s no doubt that it can also irritate some of the tissues inside your body, too.
+It’s “spicy” to the tongue, and if you get some on your hands and rub your eyes, you’ll undoubtedly feel it.
+If it can irritate your tongue, eyes, and nose, then there’s no doubt that it can also aggravate some of the tissues inside your body.

 What Is It and Why Does it Occur?

 Tren is an injectable performance enhancer.
 Typically, it’s injected intramuscularly into one of several preferred sites.
 Unlike many other steroids, there is no oral form of Tren, so injection is the only option for those who want to benefit from it.

-Because it’s an irritant, your body’s first reaction is to cough – and fiercely, at that.
-One of the most common questions is “How long does Tren cough last?”
-For most people, the coughing usually only lasts between 30 and 90 seconds at the most, and while it is uncomfortable, it is not dangerous in otherwise healthy people.
+Because it’s irritating, your body’s first reaction is to cough – and fiercely, at that.
+One of the most common questions is, “How long does Tren cough last?”
+For most people, the coughing usually only lasts between 30 and 90 seconds, and while it is uncomfortable, it is not dangerous in otherwise healthy people.

 An Interesting Theory

 As a result, many people believe that Tren cough occurs when the prostaglandins it creates affect the two oxygenase pathways, creating immediate inflammation in the lungs, which subsides almost as quickly as it comes on.
 This theory has never been proven, but it does seem to make sense.
-It is not the Tren itself that causes the cough; it is the pathways through which they travel.
+It is not the Tren that causes the cough; it is the pathways through which they travel.

 What Does Tren Cough Feel Like?

-Next, Tren users will get a metallic taste in their mouths, which is often the direct result of getting a small amount in the bloodstream rather than in the muscle.
+Next, Tren users will get a metallic taste in their mouths, which is often the direct result of acquiring a small amount in the bloodstream rather than in the muscle.
 After these two symptoms occur, the coughing will start.

 Some men will experience it to a degree with almost every injection, but others have used cycles numerous times without ever experiencing it.
 This leads some to believe that the chosen injection site and method play important roles in the occurrence of the cough.

 Can You Avoid It?

-If you don’t hit a blood vessel, then it will absorb into your body through your muscles and disperse evenly.
-The risk always exists, but there are a few things you can do to reduce the odds of experiencing the cough – and even reduce the severity if it does occur.
+If you don’t hit a blood vessel, it will absorb your body through your muscles and disperse evenly.
+The risk always exists, but you can do a few things to reduce the odds of experiencing the cough – and even reduce the severity if it does occur.

-Choose lower concentration serums
+Choose lower concentration serums.

 Options like 50mg/mL or 75mg/mL seem to help, and while you may still experience the cough to a degree, it won’t be as powerful.
-What’s more, at these concentrations, the benzyl alcohol isn’t necessary.
-It only needs to be suspended in vegetable oil or ethyl oleate, both of which are mild and non-irritant.
+What’s more, at these concentrations, benzyl alcohol isn’t necessary.
+It only needs to be suspended in vegetable oil or ethyl oleate, both mild and non-irritant.
 Some users say that icing down the injection site before dosing can help reduce the risk of Tren cough, too.